Pan Am Systems

-Pan Am Systems was a privately held Portsmouth, New Hampshire-based Florida corporation composed of rail transport, manufacturing, energy, transportation, and real estate divisions.
-It formerly held a airline division.
+Pan Am Systems was an American privately held Portsmouth, New Hampshire-based Florida corporation composed of rail transport, manufacturing, energy, transportation, and real estate divisions.
+It formerly held an airline division.

 In 2020, CSX Corporation agreed to buy Pan Am Systems, a deal that went through in 2022 after it received regulatory approval by the Surface Transportation Board.
 On June 1, 2022, CSX began operating Pan Am Systems and its Pan Am Railways; also, Pan Am Systems was merged into a temporary subsidiary of CSX which will eventually merge into CSX.

 History

 1981–2020

 Guilford Transportation Industries (GTI) was formed in 1981.
 GTI entered the railroad business in 1981 with its purchase of the Maine Central Railroad Company from U.S. Filter Corporation.
 This was followed by its 1983 purchase of the Boston & Maine Railroad, and in 1984 it purchased the Delaware and Hudson Railway (D&H).
 In 1988, GTI declared D&H bankrupt.
 Francis DiCello, an appointed bankruptcy trustee, oversaw the estate while the New York, Susquehanna & Western Railway managed it employing the D&H workforce.
 Susquehanna's management expired in early 1990 and the trustee managed it directly until selling in 1991 to the Canadian Pacific Railway.

 GTI purchased the name, colors, and logo of Pan American World Airways in 1998 and Pan Am Systems was established that same year.
 In March 2006, GTI changed its name to Pan Am Railways.

 The company was privately owned by Timothy Mellon, an heir to the Mellon banking fortune, and several other stakeholders including former Penn Central employee David Fink and son David A. Fink.